douglasf01/DB-Schenker-Shipment-MCP-Server/README.md

 ## Description
 This project provides a server and a tool for gathering and displaying information about DB Schenker shipments.
 The MCP (Model Context Protocol) server enables easy connectivity to AI applications and external systems.
-A bash file is included which will start MCP inspector were the tool can be tested.
+A bash file is included which will start MCP inspector, and the server, were the tool can be tested.

 ## Table of Contents